louis-thevenet/map-generation/README.md

   Keys:

   - arrow keys to move
-  - tab to switch between local and global view (view chunks or cells)
+  - enter/backspace to zoom in/out
   - ctrl will speed up movement

   Chunks are generated as the player moves